zegami/zegami-cli/README.md

 zeg create collections --project [Project Id] --token [API token] --url [Server url] --config [path to configuration yaml]
 ```

-In here, project id is a synonym for workspace id, and you'll be able to find it in the url when looking at a given collection workspace:
+Project id, or workspace id, can be found in the url of a collection or collection listing page.
+For example:

 https://zegami.com/mycollections/66xtfqsk

-In the case of this workspace, it's 66xtfqsk.
+In the case of this workspace, it's `66xtfqsk`.

 The following config properties are supported for file based imageset and datasets.